9 ways to style your innerwear as outerwear

 3. Silk camisoles

 A personal favourite of designer Angela Friedman, silk camisoles are one of the easiest ways to transition your lounge wear into outerwear.
 But why choose silk?
 It's amongst the finest fibers in the world.
 It has a beautiful sheen, lasts through years of wearing due to its inherent strength, and it always looks fancy enough to make the cut as an outerwear piece.
 (Silk is not to be confused with satin, which refers to the weave and not the fiber.
-Satin can be made out of silk - pictured at left - but is most often made of cheap polyester!)
+Satin can be made out of silk - pictured at left - but it's most often made of cheap polyester!)
 Simply layer a chic blazer or cozy cardigan over your silk camisole to complete the look.
-You can see at left how easily our Genevieve camisoles make beautiful tops for a fancy evening out.
+Our Heather camisoles make beautiful tops for a fancy evening out.

 4. Slip dressing

 On to more complex styles: Wearing a slip as a dress does require a bit of finesse, but we're confident that you can do it.
-To ensure that it looks purposeful, choose a completely-opaque slip - if it's a little on the flimsy side, you might be showing off more than you intended, especially in direct sunlight.
-Dark colours are an easy solution to that, and a black silk slip dress is always en vogue.
-Wear your silk slip with seamless knickers to avoid clinging panty-lines, and toss a lightweight jacket or shawl over your shoulders if you still feel a bit exposed.
-Pro-tip: if you're still hesitant, try a slip that has a fancy lace hem, styled underneath a shorter dress or skirt.
+To ensure that it looks purposeful, choose a completely opaque slip - if it's a little on the flimsy side, you might be showing off more than you intended, especially in direct sunlight.
+Dark colours are an easy solution to that, and a black or light pink silk slip dress is always en vogue.
+Wear a silk slip with a seamless thong to avoid clinging panty-lines, and toss a lightweight jacket or shawl over your shoulders if you still feel a bit exposed.
+Pro-tip: if you're still hesitant, try a slip that has a fancy lace hem like the Nicole slip or Renata slip, styled underneath a shorter dress or skirt.
 The pretty hem will offer a bit of excitement without making you feel underdressed.

 5. Sheer layers

 Don't discount sheer lounge wear items just because they can't be worn out on their own.
 Remember that innerwear as outerwear dressing is all about layering.
-Your transparent robes and babydolls are the perfect accessory for a night on the town, as long as you layer them properly!
-Try adding a long, black sheer dressing gown like our Ambrosia robe (left) over a lace cocktail dress or satin midi skirt and blouse.
-The flowing fabric will give your outfit a fancy feel, and you'll have found even more reasons to indulge yourself in our luxurious tulle robes!
+Transparent dressing gowns are the perfect accessory for a night on the town, as long as you layer them properly.
+Try adding a long, black sheer dressing gown over a lace cocktail dress or satin midi skirt and blouse.
+The flowing fabric will give your outfit a fancy feel, and you'll have found even more reasons to indulge yourself in our luxurious robes!

 6. Corsets as tops

 If you're hiding your corset collection in the boudoir, then you're missing out on half the fun!
 Corsets are so much more versatile than that.
 Wear an overbust corset outside with a silk scarf around the shoulders or satin blazer.
 Or layer a waist cincher over a little black dress to emphasize your curves and jazz up an otherwise dull look.
-You don't need to lace yourself overly-tightly to get that nipped-in waist effect, and our steel-boned corsets will do the trick without any discomfort.
-(They feel like a firm hug!)
+You don't need to lace yourself overly-tightly to get that nipped-in waist effect, and it'll add a touch of vintage elegance to your look.
 With some experimenting, you'll find dozens of ways to style corsets with your other garments.
 Pro-tip: Start with a black corset for easy mixing and matching.

 7. Keep comfy with a robe